-- French Creek multiple places along French Creek where access can be provided - Health & Wellness these include the AHN Saint Vincent Outpatient Center Union City, LECOM Rural Health Clinic, the Library, Senior Center and local grocery/pharmacy stores - Parks and Recreation existing Park areas, ball fields and the Union City Reservoir - Public/Senior Housing Manly Heights Apartments and the Union City Estates. - Residential and Retail Areas • - Union City School District Facilities
+- French Creek multiple places along French Creek were access can be provided - Health & Wellness these include the Saint Vincent Outpatient and Rehab Center, LECOM Rural Clinic, the Library, Senior Center and local grocery/pharmacy stores - Parks and Recreation existing Parks areas and ballfields and the Union City Reservoir - Public/Senior Housing Manly Heights Apartments and the Union City Estates. - Residential and Retail Areas - Union City School District Facilities

 Priority Connection Routes that connect residents and visitors to the Community Destinations were then identified.
-As shown on the map to the right, Priority Connection Routes include Neighborhood connections, Community wide connections and connections created by highway existina network.
-These the
+As shown on the map to the right, Priority Connection Routes include Neighborhood connections, Community wide connections and connections created by the existing highway network.
+These